nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 &nbsp;&nbsp;
 1c.
-The task specified already exists in TABS.
+The task specified already exists for the person specified in TABS.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 1c1.
-TABS displays that the task specified already exists in TABS.
+TABS displays that the task specified already exists for the person specified in TABS.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Use case ends.

 &nbsp;&nbsp;
 1d.
-TABS detects a missing or an empty required field.
+TABS detects missing or invalid fields.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 1d1.
 TABS displays the format of the command and the required fields.